Table of Contents

 But you’ll need a little more if you’re doing any adventures.

-Shoes that if brought now would take up most of our luggage space.
+If we brought them now would take up most of our luggage space.

 When you are travelling you want something:

-Multi-purpose
+- Multi-purpose

-Lightweight
+- Lightweight

-Quick drying
+- Quick drying

-Doesn’t look too dirty
+- Doesn’t look too dirty

 I like barefoot shoes.
-Inov8 and Vivo barefoot are brilliant, but they are expensive strip down on weight and have technical elements and designs that make them look a bit OTT for everyday use.
+Inov8 and Vivo barefoot are brilliant, but they are expensive because strip down on weight and have technical elements and designs that make them look a bit OTT for everyday use.

-But we are developing a more affordable alternative better suited to the everyday needs of a travelling family that might walk to a cafe and squeeze or a run in once a month.
+We are developing a more affordable alternative better suited to the everyday needs of a travelling family that might walk to a cafe and squeeze or a run in once a month.

 Flip flops

-A good pair of flip-flops will save on socks and washing
+A good pair of flip-flops will save on socks and washing.

 Invest in some slightly posher ones so you don’t have to go out for sunset Pina Coladas or nicer restaurants wearing the all-purpose shoe mentioned above.